openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

 :   Specifies a custom tag with the given *name*, allowed *locations* and *header*.

-    The tag outputs *header* as its heading, followed by the tag body, which may contain HTML elements and inline JavaDoc tags.
+    The tag outputs *header* as its heading, followed by the tag body, which may contain HTML elements and inline JavaDoc tags, which are also interpreted.
     Omitting a *header* value causes the *name* to be the heading. *locations* is a list of characters specifying the kinds of declarations in which the tag may be used.
 The following characters may be used, in either uppercase or lowercase:

     * `A`: all declarations
     * `C`: constructors